Backpacking Through Europe Itinerary

 A backpacking itinerary allows you to preview your upcoming trip and eliminate as many costs and travel nuisances as possible.

-Preparing one should encourage you to book accommodation, tours, or rail passes beforehand, which saves you from extra fees and headaches after discovering the hostel you spent an hour searching for has just filled up.
+Preparing one should encourage you to book accommodation, tours, or Eurail Passes beforehand, which saves you from extra fees and headaches after discovering the hostel you spent an hour searching for has just filled up.

-Traveling is Trying – First and foremost, physical well-being is the foundation for any backpacker’s ideal venture.
+Traveling is Tiring – First and foremost, physical well-being is the foundation for any backpacker’s ideal venture.

 Unfortunately, however, it’s easy to underestimate how much energy goes into traveling.